 Instant Pot Directions

 - Set your Instant Pot to sauté.
-Add 2-3 tablespoons of water, onion, carrots and celery and sauté until softened, about 5 minutes, adding more water if needed to prevent sticking.
+Add 3-4 tablespoons of water, with the onion, carrots, and celery, and sauté until softened, approx. 5 minutes.
+(Add more water if needed to prevent sticking.)

-- Add all remaining ingredients, except the spinach and give it a stir.
+- Add all the remaining ingredients, except the spinach, and give it a stir.
 Lock your lid in place, ensuring the valve is set to the sealing position.
-Then set your Instant Pot to high pressure on high for 4 minutes.
-(It will take about 15 minutes to reach pressure.)
-Once complete, quick release, and stir in the spinach.
-Serve garnished with black pepper if desired.
+Then set to high pressure for 2 minutes.
+(It will take approx. 15 minutes to reach pressure.)
+Once complete, quick release, remove the lid and stir in the spinach until wilted.

 Stove Top Directions

-- In a large pot, add 1-2 tablespoons of water, onion, carrots, and celery and sauté until softened, about 5 minutes.
-Add more water as needed to prevent sticking.
+- In a large soup pot, add 3-4 tablespoons of water, with the onion, carrots, and celery, and sauté over medium heat until softened, approx. 5 minutes.
+(Add more water as needed to prevent sticking.)

 Adriana